pnp/blog/content/post/pnp-powershell-or-cli-for-microsoft-365-or-both-or-other.md

 whatever + a backend web API using node.js).
-But now... well now (thanks to CLI for M365) with javascript that web developer may also manage Microsoft 365 and the PowerShell skills in the job description may not be that \'must have\' as it used to be before.
+But now... well now (thanks to CLI for M365) with javascript that web developer may also manage Microsoft 365 and the PowerShell skills in the job description may not be that 'must have' as it used to be before.
-If you haven\'t used it before probably you are also wondering how similar it is to PnP.PowerShell (in terms of commands).
+If you haven't used it before probably you are also wondering how similar it is to PnP.PowerShell (in terms of commands).
 [Check out this map table](https://pnp.github.io/cli-microsoft365/about/comparison-powershell/)